ionic-team/stencil/BREAKING_CHANGES.md

 ### OutputTarget local copy tasks

-The root `copy` property in `stencil.config.ts` has been deprecated in favour of local copy tasks per output-target, ie. now the copy tasks are specific under the context of each output-target.
+The root `copy` property in `stencil.config.ts` has been deprecated in favor of local copy tasks per output-target, ie. now the copy tasks are specific under the context of each output-target.

 ```diff
   const copy =